-Northern lights Norfolk tonight
+Northern lights in Norfolk tonight

 7-day outlook for Norfolk